 Nut butter with an apple or banana

 Fruit is nature's candy and makes for a very refreshing and tasty snack, but unfortunately, they contain little to no protein.
 One way to increase the protein, and healthy fats, for your daily fruit needs, is by adding nut butter!
 Let's look at peanut and almond butter for example.
 Two tablespoons of almond butter have 7 g protein, 6 g carbs, 17 g fat.
 Peanut butter has 7 g protein, 7 g carbs, and 16 g fat.
-Most nut butter contains around the same amount of protein, and also contain B vitamins, magnesium, vitamin E, and trace minerals!
+Most nut butter contains around the same amount of protein, and also contains B vitamins, magnesium, vitamin E, and trace minerals!

 What you need: